 Conservation Areas are designated because they are “areas of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance”.
-The council is pledged to protect and enhance these areas.
+We have pledged to protect and enhance these areas in Crawley.

-The designation of Conservation Areas is based on a number of factors and does not solely relate to the age of the buildings, for instance architectural interest and setting of an area are also important factors.
+The designation of Conservation Areas is based on a number of factors and does not solely relate to the age of the buildings.
+Architectural interest and setting of an area are also important.

 There are currently eleven Conservation Areas in Crawley: